opeleg24/NBA-Web-Site-Client/README.md

 The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySQL database.

-The web client platform was build with HTML5, CSS3, JavaScript and Angular.js.
+The web client platform was built with HTML5, CSS3, JavaScript and Angular.js.